 In use: If you accidentally drop your gelato on the ground, just say "figurati" and head back to the gelateria.

-Interpretation: This phrase is to used say someone is crazy, "out of their mind," or even drunk.
+Interpretation: This phrase means someone is crazy, "out of their mind," or even drunk.
 It literally translates to "out like a balcony."
-It's sort of the Italian equivalent of saying that someone has "lost their marbles."
+It's the Italian equivalent of saying someone has "lost their marbles."

 Interpretation: "Maybe" or "If only!"

 In use: "Are you planning on moving to Italy?"
 "Magari!"